 CLUE’s auto insurance database tracks and retains the following customer information, otherwise known as your “loss history.”
 Information is retained for seven years.

-- Claims Paid: Previous claims that insurers have paid on your behalf.
+- Previous claims that insuers have paid

 Under normal circumstances, your insurer will request your CLUE report only once when they take you as a customer.
 Once they see your report they may adjust your rates if you’ve neglected to inform them of all losses in your history.
 After that they’ll keep their own records.